2025–26 All-Ireland League (rugby union): Division 1B

-Garryowen are back in Division 1B as they continue to yo-yo between the league's top two divisions.
-Also making the drop from Division 1A are City of Armagh after just 2 seasons in the topflight.
-Instonians play at this level for the first time since 2009 as they continued their remarkable run of four consecutive promotions last season.
+Garryowen were back in Division 1B as they continued to yo-yo between the league's top two divisions.
+Also making the drop from Division 1A were City of Armagh after just 2 seasons in the topflight.
+Instonians played at this level for the first time since 2009 as they continued their remarkable run of four consecutive promotions last season.
+Old Wesley won the division and with it promotion to the top division for the first time in almost 30 years.
+After 3 seasons in 1B, Queen's were relegated back to Division 2A.